EyeSift

 November 2022 — ChatGPT launches.
 OpenAI's release of ChatGPT-3.5 to the public produces widespread concern among educators almost immediately.
 The tool produces essay-quality prose on command, appears in student assignments within weeks of release, and triggers a conversation institutions were unprepared for: what is academic authorship when AI can write on demand?

 January 2023 — The prohibition era begins.
-New York City Public Schools becomes one of the first major school systems to formally ban ChatGPT on district devices and networks.
-Within weeks, most K-12 systems and a significant portion of higher education institutions issue prohibitive guidance.
+New York City Public Schools becomes one of the first major school systems to formally block ChatGPT on district devices and networks.
+Many K-12 systems and higher-education institutions then issued prohibitive guidance.
 The characteristic language of this period: "use of AI tools to complete assignments constitutes academic dishonesty."
 The policies were written quickly, without clear enforcement mechanisms, and without addressing how detection would work.

 April 2023 — Detection infrastructure arrives.
 Turnitin launches its AI writing detection feature, integrated into the plagiarism-checking tool used by more than 15,000 educational institutions globally.
 This gives institutions the first scalable mechanism for enforcing AI policies — and immediately introduces the false positive problem.
 The tool generates its first wave of contested results, with students arguing their human-written work was incorrectly flagged.